To survive and even flourish in difficult times requires flexible thinking and the ability to change behaviour in response to changed circumstances.

 - Discover how to play with and learn from your fears

 - Build on your own creativity and resourcefulness

 - Closed Captions

 - Discounted Early Bird tickets

 - Auslan Interpreter Upon Request

 Who will be teaching?

-Ralph Hadden is a certified Feldenkrais practitioner based in Melbourne.
+Ralph Hadden (he/him) is a certified Feldenkrais practitioner based in Melbourne.

 He is one of Australia’s most experienced Feldenkraisers, having been teaching since 1988.
 He offers his own workshops, weekly classes and individual sessions, helping his clients recover from injury, build health and relaxation and improve performance at work and play.